BigOzzyOz/be-coderr/README.md

 # Coderr Backend

 Coderr Backend is a modular Django REST Framework (DRF) backend for a service marketplace platform.
+The corresponding frontend can be found at [https://github.com/BigOzzyOz/coderr](https://github.com/BigOzzyOz/coderr).
 It is designed for maintainability, scalability, and clean code, providing a robust API for user management, offers, orders, reviews, and platform statistics.

 ## Features
 - **Modular project structure:** Each domain (auth, profiles, offers, orders, reviews, infos) is implemented as a separate Django app for clear separation of concerns.